ricardor4/ricardor4.github.io/_posts/2020-5-30-PAC-Learning.md

 $$4(1-\frac{\epsilon}{4})^{m}\leq 4 e^{\frac{-\epsilon m}{4}}$$, and using
 logartims we conclude that
 $$m\geq \frac{4}{\epsilon} ln(\frac{4}{\delta})$$ satisfy what we are
 looking.

-The previus result shows that our strategy only needs a sample of size
+The previous result shows that our strategy only needs a sample of size
 $$\frac{4}{\epsilon} ln(\frac{4}{\delta})$$ to find a hypothesis rectangle that with probability of $$1-\delta$$ will have a error of classification with probability at most $$\epsilon$$.
 Also, the only assumptions about